mmcbride2929/Couch-Scout/README.md

 # Final53

-The roster building app is a powerful tool designed for developers to facilitate the creation of a final 53 man roster for any NFL team.
-Built using React and TypeScript, this application provides a seamless user experience while allowing users to effectively narrow down a full roster.
-Leveraging the capabilities of a MongoDB database and a Node.js backend, the app ensures efficient data storage and retrieval.
-With its intuitive interface and robust functionality, this project serves as an invaluable asset for developers looking to streamline the roster building process.
+The roster building app is designed for fans to create a final 53 man roster for any NFL team.
+Users can select any team, add and cut players, sort by offense & defense, and lastly search for players via the searchbar at the top.

 **DEMO:** https://final53.netlify.app/